 A quick search revealed that approximately 151.6 million people will be watching the Super Bowl.
 Now that is a lot of eyes on one event.
 Now in the course of our lives, it’s unlikely that we will have that many eyes peering at as but we can be assured that other’s are watching.
 Like it or not.
 Believe or not.
 Your life speaks to others.
 The question is what is yours saying to others.

 During the game, the players are not eating but nutrition plays a part in their being able to play an effective game.
 In the same way, what we consume with our eyes and ears has impact on our spiritual lives.
-With TV and internet there is a smorgasbord of information to digest but not all of us beneficial for proper growth.
+With TV and internet there is a smorgasbord of information to digest but not all is beneficial to us for proper growth.

 Everything is permissible, but not everything is helpful.
 Everything is permissible, but not everything builds up 1 Corinthians 10:23 (ISV)